|Ring||A ring control is a numeric input that presents a set of choices associated with numeric values.|

 You want to present users with a list of products in which they can select one or more items.

 You can also allow users to select zero items by checking the Allow no selection checkbox.
 For example, you can allow users to deselect all items.

-Unlike the strings listed in rings, enums, and radio button groups, the strings listed in a combo box and listbox have no numeric representation.
+Unlike the strings listed in rings, enums, and radio button groups, the strings listed in a listbox have no numeric representation.
 Additionally, enums and radio button groups require these numeric values to be sequential, unsigned integer values, while rings allow for much more freedom in assigning a numeric value.